 1. Ensure kitty resources are always available

 Make sure that your cat’s food bowl, water, and litter box are always available.
 It’s best to place their food bowl up high so that they feel safe while they’re eating and locate it away from their litter box.
-You should make sure that their resources are in a quiet area where they won’t be disturbed or frightened by loud noises.
-Providing your cat with a perch such as climbing tree can help provide them with a safe place to feel secure and observe their kingdom from up high!
+You should make sure that their resources are in a quiet area where they won’t be frightened by loud noises or disrupted.
+Providing your cat with a perch such as climbing tree can help provide them with a safe place to feel secure and observe their kingdom from up high.